FAIRplus/the-fair-cookbook/content/recipes/introduction/metadata-fair.md

 #### 3.1 Provenance metadata

 This subtype of metadata is mainly concerned with capturing information about the agents and processes which produced the entity.
 So processes such as creation, modification, conversion should be described as well as the dates on which these have been executing and by whom.
 Versioning information also falls into this category of metadata information {footcite}`casraiprovenance`.
-This used to be known as "Audit and Trail" information as it allows to understand how information was generated and therefore provides tokens of trust and evidence which can be used to establish validatity, reliability and trust-worthiness of data.
+This used to be known as "Audit and Trail" information as it allows understanding how information was generated and therefore provides tokens of trust and evidence which can be used to establish validity, reliability, and trust-worthiness of data.

 #### 3.2 Legal metadata

-This subtype of metadata concerned itself with providing tag to allow information about the condition of use of the data, copyright information, patent coverage and these sort of topic.
+This subtype of metadata concerned itself with providing tag to allow information about the condition of use of the data, copyright information, patent coverage, and likewise topic.
 Why this matters?
-Well it is an essentially piece of information to know about a dataset to decide if use is allowed or not as the implication of failing to comply with the terms of use can be far reaching.
+Well it is essentially a piece of information to know about a dataset to decide if data use is allowed or not as the implication of failing to comply with the terms of use can be far-reaching.

 ### 4. Quality metadata